glutanimate/spotify_playlist_exporter/README.md

 ###Common issues

-**The script is very slow**
+**The playlist export is taking very long to complete**

-Because the script queries each URL separately, fetching track data for larger playlists may take quite a while.
+`spotify_playlist_exporter` fetches the track data for each item separately.
+This might take a while with larger playlists.